katelynlancaster/Locations-of-Dogs-in-Cambridge/README.md

 ## Data Visualization
 Here is a scatterplot that demonstrates the exact location of dogs living all around Cambridge.

-In the visualization below, exact coordinates of all the registered dogs in the City of Cambridge web data base.
-The date appears to follow a relatively linear chart with only a few outliers.
-Each dot on the chart represents an individual dog.
-The trendline applied to the data shows that the dogs are all located within the coordinates of Cambridge, but that they tend to cluster in different neighborhoods.
+In the visualization below, you are able to see a visual representation of the amount of dogs in each neighborhood of Cambridge.
+The bigger squares correlate to neighborhoods with a larger dog population, and vice-versa.

 ![https://github.com/katelynlancaster/Locations-of-Dogs-in-Cambridge/blob/main/Visualization/Screenshot%202024-04-25%20220545.png](https://github.com/katelynlancaster/Locations-of-Dogs-in-Cambridge/blob/main/Visualization/Screenshot%202024-04-25%20220545.png)